yukuairoy/codespree/docs/Exercises/programming_exercises.md

 ---

-## Problem 35: Count Prime Factors of a Number
+## Problem 35: Prime Factors of a Number

 Write a function to count the number of prime factors of a given positive integer.
 A prime factor is a prime number that divides the given number exactly.